evgeniya-zhukova/101239316_lab_test2_comp3133/README.md

-# SpaceX list app
+# SpaceX Mission Launch List

 ## Used Technologies:
-Angular, GraphQL, MongoDB
+Angular, Angular Material, REST API

 ## Description:
 The application is an individual project.